Wise vs N26

 Wise is a powerful multi-currency account that lets you hold, manage, and convert between 50+ currencies.
 You can also get paid like a local in 10 currencies.
 And their card works seamlessly with the account so that working with multiple currencies is both inexpensive and far easier than traditional banks.
 Check availability in your country for the Wise account and card.

 On the other hand, N26 is a completely digital bank (with banking licenses) with a focus on Europe and the USA with accounts in either Euros or US Dollars.
 Although you can only hold one currency, they offer 3 card levels, all of which can be used to inexpensively pay for things in different currencies.
-N26 has different offerings depending on the country.
+N26 has different offerings depending on the country (EU ONLY).
 Check out the latest N26 options available in your country – (new tab).

-If you plan to hold just Euro or USD you might like N26 Vs Revolut (new tab).
+You might like N26 Vs Revolut (new tab).

 If you live outside of Europe or USA or simply want to hold and manage multiple currencies you might like our Wise Multi Currency Account review (new tab).